 Way 1: Real-time process monitoring replaces manual observations

 Traditional value stream mapping relies on periodic manual observations that capture only snapshots of your processes.
-This approach misses critical events between observations and limits improvement opportunities.
+This approach misses critical events between observations and limits enhancement opportunities.
 Video AI converts this limitation into a competitive advantage.

 Material handling inefficiencies